whitneylarose/data_catalog/README.md

 ```
 python ors_create.py test_orgs.CSV
 ```
  However, this options has limitations.
 The name of an organization can only be alphameric lowercase without spaces.
 For example, "Test Organization Example" would show up on the catalog site as "test-organization-example".
-Ckan does not provide another way to name organizations via http request.
+CKAN does not provide another way to name organizations via http request.
 Therefore, the only way to properly format the name of an organization is by manual user input on the catalog's site.

  ### Deleting organizations